DjCtavia/DayZ-EternalDay/README.md

 ## How to use the mod ?

-First thing first, subscribe to the [workshop mod here.](https://steamcommunity.com/sharedfiles/filedetails/?id=1561447232) Once downloaded, locat the workshop folder of steam.
+First thing first, subscribe to the [workshop mod here.](https://steamcommunity.com/sharedfiles/filedetails/?id=1561447232) Once downloaded, locate the workshop folder of steam.
 Example: ' steam\steamapps\workshop\content '

 DayZ standalone use the ID **221100** and for my mod the ID is **1561447232**, so for finding path to the mod, you need to go through this: ' steam\steamapps\workshop\content\221100 '.